Aliases for PRKG1 Gene

 GeneCards Summary for PRKG1 Gene

 PRKG1 (Protein Kinase CGMP-Dependent 1) is a Protein Coding gene.
 Diseases associated with PRKG1 include Aortic Aneurysm, Familial Thoracic 8 and Phosphoglycerate Kinase Deficiency.
-Among its related pathways are Cytoskeletal Signaling and Gap junction.
+Among its related pathways are Long-term depression and Dopamine-DARPP32 Feedback onto cAMP Pathway.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PRKG2.

 UniProtKB/Swiss-Prot for PRKG1 Gene